Team-1280/Eletrical_Training/Unit 2 - Analog Input & Motor Controller/lesson2-walkway.md

 # Motor classes
 Today you'll learn about the different motors included in your kit provided.
 The motors
-in your kits include:
+in your kits have:
- *DC motor
+ * DC motor
- *Servo motor
+ * Servo motor
- *Stepper motor
+ * Stepper motor

 DC motor, using a magnetic field changing irreversibly, to make something spin
 ![DCMotor](Images/8pdM.gif)